prodigasistemas/redmine_issue_reports/README.md

         cd #{RAILS_ROOT}/plugins/redmine_issue_reports

         cp config/config.example.yml config/config.yml

+5. Update redmine with custom fields

+        cd update-redmine

+        bash update-redmine.sh

-5. Restart Redmine
+6. Restart Redmine

-6. Go to one of your project settings.
+7. Go to one of your project settings.
 Click on the Modules tab.
 You should see the "Issue reports" module at the end of the modules list.
 Enable plugin at project level.
 Now you will see "Issue report" tab at the project menu.